indietyp/python-101/src/00-introduction/README.md

 * [Functions And Classes](../05-functions-and-classes)

 This course is going to be a bit more experimental than other courses offered by the IMPRS.
-Instead of being a full intensity course (half-) day course, we're going to meet for 90 minutes twice a week.
+Instead of being a full intensity course (half-) day course, we're going to meet for 90 minutes twice a week for two weeks.
 This will give you more time to work on the exercises and to ask questions.

 Instead of simply being a lecture, this course is going to be exercise driven.
 This means that every session will start with the solution of the previous session's exercises.
 After that, we will introduce new concepts and give you new